openhab/org.openhab.binding.zwave/doc/ameta/hazw5se_0_0.md

 The wakeup period does not impact the devices ability to report events or sensor data.
 The device can be manually woken with a button press on the device as described below - note that triggering a device to send an event is not the same as a wakeup notification, and this will not allow the controller to communicate with the device.

-  1. Short press 3 time.
-  2. LED will blink one time; sending wake up notification cc
+<ol&gt<li&gtShort press 3 time.</li&gt <li&gtLED will blink one time; sending wake up notification cc</li&gt </ol&gt

 ### General Usage Information

-FACTORY RESET

-Press and hold for 5 seconds.

-LED will blink fast for 5 seconds and then keep solid for 3 seconds, after that Door/Window Sensor will send “Device\_Reset\_Locally” to the main controller and exclude from the Z-Wave network.

-Please use this procedure only when the network primary controller is missing or otherwise inoperable.
+<p&gtFACTORY RESET</p&gt <p&gtPress and hold for 5 seconds.</p&gt <p&gtLED will blink fast for 5 seconds and then keep solid for 3 seconds, after that Door/Window Sensor will send “Device\_Reset\_Locally” to the main controller and exclude from the Z-Wave network.</p&gt <p&gtPlease use this procedure only when the network primary controller is missing or otherwise inoperable.</p&gt

 ## Channels